Secure Passwords

 To use custom authentication with HashiCorp Vault, you must supply a script (or other executable) which makes a Vault token request and writes the results to standard output.

 The parameters for the token request may come from the Gateway setup (via environment variables) or from one or more calls to other services.
-In addition to any environment variables explicitly configured in the setup, the Vault base URL is available as VAULT_URL and the path to the Vault CA certificate as VAULT_CACERT.
+In addition to any environment variables explicitly configured in the setup, the Vault base URL is available as VAULT_URL, the path to the Vault CA certificate as VAULT_CACERT, and the Vault namespace (if specified) will be available as VAULT_NAMESPACE.

 For example, this script obtains a JWT (JSON Web Token) from a service whose URL is provided in the Gateway setup and then requests a Vault token using that JWT and a Vault role which is also configured in the setup.